WaterQuality-INL/OpenMux/README.md

 ## License

-- Software (Application/) is licensed under MIT License.
+- Software (Application/) is licensed under the MIT License.
 - Hardware (Hardware/) is licensed under CC BY 4.0.

 ---